21 Jan Jobs Working Overseas are everywhere. Really. Just Go.

 Um that is curious, why am I being asked to pay $2,500 to feed orphans?
 Why is volunteering to scrub these turtles an eye popping $3,200?
 Why am paying to intern?

-The reality is most of your “program fee” goes into paying for these companies to operate and some piece of mind that you don’t have to figure it out yourself.
-They aren’t job agencies per se.
+The reality is most of your gap year “program fee” goes into paying for these companies to operate and some piece of mind that you don’t have to figure it out yourself.
+It would be wise to get research the best gap year travel insurance you can get ahead of time, but some of these companies…well – they aren’t job agencies per se.
 No – they are tour operators or housing accommodation guised as work experience programs, but the programs they are shilling are nothing more than holiday and vacation experiences.
 Which is fine, if that is your modus operandi, I just thought you should know that if you want to work overseas – you don’t have to shell out your life savings.
 You just need a little bit of hustle.
 Case in point, I showed up it the Philippines – a country where I knew no one and have never been to before and created my own volunteering experiences (relief worker, fundraiser for children) for a grand total of …drum roll – zero dollars.

 So where can I find jobs working overseas?